leroyl6420-boop/Flukebox/README.md

 # Flukebox
 A portable, off-grid, open-source MP3 player!
 Supports Bluetooth Classic and analog headphones.

+# Overview
+The Flukebox V1.0 is yet another MP3 player for the Hack Clubber who is sick of tired of paying for Spotify Premium.
+With its ESP32-WROOM-32E-N8 and PCM5102 DAC module, the Flukebox can be used with either Bluetooth or wired analog headphones.
+With the recommended 8GB Micro SD card, it can hold more than 50 hours of 320 kbps of MP3 music.
+The 1100 mah battery keeps the Flukebox running for up to 7 hours, and its TP4056 charger supporting USB-C will have a full charge in as little as 90 minutes.
+Best of all, the Flukebox gives you all that performance in a 90x60 mm case that is only 20mm thick.

 # PCB Design

 The Flukebox V1.0 uses a two-layer PCB to house all its MCU's, modules, resistors and capacitors.
 Due to my inexperience in soldering, I didn't feel ready to order a bunch of bare components off Digikey or LCSC and solder them all together.
 Instead, I ordered modules for the things I needed the Flukebox to do, and am planning to solder them right onto the PCB using cut pin headers or solid wire.
 I will probably ditch this strategy in a future version, but it'll do for now.
 At least it makes the schematic and PCB design easier.